IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION

 Watch your mail

-Stolen mail is one of the easiest paths to a steal an identity.
+Stolen mail is one of the easiest paths to steal an identity.
 Use a locked mailbox or ask

 a trusted source to fetch your mail held if you’re out of town.
 USPS also has an informed